Memorytaco/t-lang/README.md

    This is something still under investigation.
 It relates to code generation and runtime model of this language.
 It now has nearly no progress but some open problems need to be solved:

-   1. What runtime representation of function closure should be
+   1. How to design type directed closure conversion pass in ANF?

       > potential solution: trampoline as saver